Preferred Apartment Communities' (APTS) CEO Joel Murphy on Q3 2020 Results - Earnings Call Transcript

 Joel Murphy

 Thanks, Paul.
-Good morning everyone and thank you for joining our third quarter call.
+Good morning, everyone, and thank you for joining our third quarter call.
 We hope that you and your families are well.
 As we stand here in November, we are eight months into this pandemic and we continue to execute on our strategic and tactical goals.
 We have all learned to operate in this evolving COVID environment, both at our corporate offices and across our portfolio and we remained focused on the health and safety of our associates, our residents and tenants, as well as the communities we serve.

-We expect that COVID will impact the economy and its future growth prospects in ways that may be unpredictable for quite some time.
-All of this, even with the very encouraging news announced yesterday as to the promise of the Pfizer vaccine, but we also believe that in many cases COVID has served to accelerate trends they were already there, magnifying the importance of high quality, well located and well-run assets.
+We expect that COVID will impact the economy and its future growth prospects in ways that may be unpredictable for quite some time, all of this, even with the very encouraging news announced yesterday as to the promise of the Pfizer vaccine.
+But we also believe that in many cases, COVID has served to accelerate trends they were already there, magnifying the importance of high-quality, well-located and well-run assets.

-As we reported yesterday, our operational results have been outstanding relative to the current environment in every product type, Cash rent collections, including deferrals, for the third quarter were 99% for multi-family and 98% for student housing.
+As we reported yesterday, our operational results have been outstanding relative to the current environment in every product type.
+Cash rent collections, including deferrals, for the third quarter were 99% for multi-family and 98% for student housing.
 For grocery-anchored retail, we collected 96%, and for office we collected 99%.

 We believe this solid performance is driven by two key factors.
-First, as of today, our portfolio is comprised of a hundred owned assets in key asset classes, multifamily, grocery-anchored retail and Class A office.
+First, as of today, our portfolio is comprised of a 100 owned assets in key asset classes, multi-family, grocery-anchored retail and Class A office.

 The quality of our portfolio and tenant base provides stability, particularly in times of economic uncertainty.
 Additionally, each product type is run by specialized management teams with deep sector experience.

 Second, our Sunbelt suburban market focus allows us to benefit from positive economic drivers, including a diverse employment base, high educational attainment, strong population and employment growth and rising household incomes.

 Next, let me now provide an update on each of our business units.
 For the third quarter, multi-housing comprised 57% of our revenues.
-Again, our third quarter collections of 99% and our core multifamily business have been outstanding.
-We have collected 97.4% of multifamily rents for the month of October and expect that to continue to trend towards 99% as we’ve seen in previous months, by the end of November.
+Again, our third quarter collections of 99% and our core multi-family business have been outstanding.
+We have collected 97.4% of multi-family rents for the month of October and expect that to continue to trend towards 99% as we’ve seen in previous months, by the end of November.

-Our portfolio, consisting of high quality apartment assets in key Sunbelt suburban markets, continues to perform well, which we are quite proud of in this environment.
+Our portfolio, consisting of high-quality apartment assets in key Sunbelt suburban markets, continues to perform well, which we are quite proud of in this environment.

-For the third quarter, our multifamily, year-over-year, same-store NOI was slightly positive at 0.1%.
+For the third quarter, our multi-family year-over-year same-store NOI was slightly positive at 0.1%.
 We are pleased to report that for the quarter, even in light of COVID, our same-store average physical occupancy of 95.6% is identical to what we reported for the third quarter of 2019.
-While our multi-family same-store revenues were down 0.3% from a year ago, we still achieved top-line growth.
+While our multi-family same-store revenues were down 0.3% from a year ago, we still achieved top line growth.
 It was just offset by additional bad debt and concessions, both of which we believe will moderate in the coming quarters.

 As we look ahead, while we are always focused on managing our availability and maintaining a strong and steady occupancy throughout our portfolio, we now have a renewed focus on rent growth as the initial impact of COVID-19 has passed.
-In fact, our combined rent growth for September move-ins and renewals turn positive for the first time since April.
-And we expect this trend to continue.
+In fact, our combined rent growth for September move-ins and renewals turned positive for the first time since April and we expect this trend to continue.

 Additionally, we’re no longer needing to offer rent deferrals to residents, and we are seeing those who have taken advantage of the program previously, generally paying current under their new structure.

-Turnover remains below 2019 levels, and traffic has improved significantly since the onset of COVID and remains steady and reliable across our portfolio.
+Turnover remains below 2019 levels and traffic has improved significantly since the onset of COVID and remains steady and reliable across our portfolio.

-Our strategy to own newly constructed, Class A communities in growing Sunbelt suburban markets, has certainly proven resilient during this economic slowdown.
+Our strategy to own newly constructed Class A communities in growing Sunbelt suburban markets has certainly proven resilient during this economic slowdown.
 We also believe that our strategy will benefit from net migration, employment and housing trends as the economy recovers.

 However, I’d be remiss not to mention and thank our associates as strategy alone can only take us so far.
 Our associates across the entire company and all product types have worked diligently in an ever-changing climate this year and have not only cared for their own families, but our residents and our tenants.
-Our results are certainly reflection of their dedication.
-And I thank them.
+Our results are certainly reflection of their dedication and I thank them.

 While operations are taking the spotlight this year, we continue to actively invest in multi-family.
-During the third quarter, we closed on a $20.7 million real estate investment loan, in connection with an Atlanta multifamily development, that includes a purchase right at completion with a well-respected and well capitalized sponsor that we have done business with several times before.
+During the third quarter, we closed on a $20.7 million real estate investment loan, in connection with an Atlanta multi-family development, that includes a purchase right at completion with a well-respected and well capitalized sponsor that we have done business with several times before.

-Additionally, subsequent to quarter end, we acquired a 281-unit, newly constructed community in a growing suburb of Orlando.
+Additionally, subsequent to quarter end, we acquired a 281-unit newly constructed community in a growing suburb of Orlando.

-Earlier this year, we stated it was our intention to exit the student housing space to concentrate on our core Sunbelt multifamily business.
+Earlier this year, we stated it was our intention to exit the student housing space to concentrate on our core Sunbelt multi-family business.
 As we announced on November 3, we completed the sale of our student housing assets to TPG for approximately $478 million, which resulted in approximately $245 million of net cash proceeds at closing after satisfaction of approximately $233 million of secured mortgage debt and other closing adjustments and costs.

 TPG is a very experienced institutional real estate owner and operator.
 And this sale confirms the scope and the diligence of the process we ran with CBRE, quality of the assets, and the strength of their operational performance.

 Next, grocery-anchored retail comprises approximately 21% of our revenues.
 Our 100% pure play grocery-anchored centers are 92.5% leased.
 These centers are anchored by market-leading grocers, including Publix, Kroger and Harris Teeter.
 We continue to see strong foot traffic at our centers and all of our shopping centers have remained open throughout the pandemic.

 Our strong cash collections are continuing to trend positively, with third quarter collections of 95%, an increase of 400 basis points over our second quarter cash collections of 91%.
 Adjusted for deferrals, our collections for the third quarter were over 96%.
 This positive trend continued in October and as of yesterday, our cash collected for October is 96%.
-We credit this solid out-performance to our 100% focus on grocery-anchored centers in Sunbelt markets, as well as our deeply experienced and engaged asset management team.
+We credit this solid outperformance to our 100% focus on grocery-anchored centers in Sunbelt markets, as well as our deeply experienced and engaged asset management team.

 We do remain focused on collecting outstanding rent both current and deferred across our retail portfolio.
 We worked with our tenants to come to mutually, beneficial deferral agreements that approached the relationship holistically and for the long-term.
 Examples include obtaining extended term, release of certain lease restrictions on use and creating outparcel opportunities in our common areas that had previously been lease restricted.